EDIUS-Editor/PySceneDetect_To_EDIUS/README.md

 - **Start Time**: Default is set to 0 second.
 - **Minimum Scene Length**: Default is set to 1 second.
 - **Command Visibility**: The script enables visibility of the command execution in the CMD window.
-- **Extract the scene cut data from the CSV file**: The python script extracts the scene cut data from the PySceneDetect CSV file and converts data for a EDIUS project.
+- **Extract the scene cut data from the CSV file**: The python script extracts the scene cut data from the PySceneDetect CSV file and converts data for an EDIUS project.
 - **Metadata Extraction**: Uses FFMPEG to extract detailed metadata from the video file, including:
   - File path URL
   - Duration in frames